Nottingham Forest 0-4 Fulham: Aleksandar Mitrovic double sends Cottagers second in Championship

 The Serbia striker forced Djed Spence to turn into his own goal to get Fulham up and running early on before scoring twice himself in the second half to make it 15 goals in 13 league appearances this season.

-Mitrovic's nine-minute brace came either side of Neeskens Kebano's first goal of the season.
+Mitrovic's nine-minute double came either side of Neeskens Kebano's first goal of the season.

 It signalled a first defeat under new manager Steve Cooper for Forest, who had won four consecutive games under the former Swansea boss.